 If you have a favourite beach you probably already know where you’d like to own your beach hut.
 You can ask local estate agents – as some coastal firms sell beach huts alongside conventional properties – or look online as there are several specialist websites that sell beach huts (or you can try any classified ad website).
 Here are a couple of websites I’ve found:

-– Beachhuts4hire.co.uk: despite the website’s name it has beach huts for sale as well as to rent.
-The website was clean in its design and included useful information such as how far the beach hut was from the nearest toilet and car park.
+Beachhuts4hire.co.uk: despite the website’s name it has beach huts for sale as well as to rent.
+The website is quite basic in its design but it does have some useful information.
+For example, you can find out far the beach hut was from the nearest toilet and car park.
 However, several adverts had no photograph.